briankibe450/stock-market-data-analysis/README.md

 b.
 Close Price graph: Simple raw time series the graph showing the variation of closing price.
 c.
 High v/s Low Graph: Showing the daily max and min of the stock price.
 d.
 Close v/s Low Graph: Showing the daily max and min price with closing price for the day.
 e.
-Linear Trendline: Best fit linear line for the closing price over the timeng Price v/s Volume: Comparing the closing price against volume by getting the y axis standardised to same ranlge of 0-1.
+Linear Trendline: Best fit linear line for the closer the timeng Price v/s Volume: Comparing the closing price against volume by getting the y axis standardised to same ranlge of 0-1.
 g.
 Simple Moving Average: It is commonly used in financial technical analysis to smooth the short-term fluctuations to understand the market trend; will require user to input a window size.

 h.
 Weighted Moving Average: It is used to understand market trend through focusing on the latest price by adding more weight to latest prices comparing to prior past data; will require user to input window size or weight.